travis-ci/docs-travis-ci-com/blog/_posts/2013-01-30-new-build-system-is-live.md

 We've been ironing out some bugs since then, and we're still working on fixing any remaining glitches.
 So if you find something that's odd or suddenly different, [please report it](mailto:support@travis-ci.com)!

+We have more awesome things in the works to improve the build environment.
+Stay tuned for the next announcement!